 - Life Stages Groups, which cover specific topics centered around the needs of young adults, middle-aged adults, and those chosen by the patients themselves

 Recreational Therapy Program: Living a sober life, free from the grips of an inhalant addiction, means much more than just abstaining from substance abuse.
 For many individuals working on their recovery, sobriety also means discovering new leisure activities and enjoying them in a manner that does not involve the use of inhalants or other substances.
-In order to expose our patients to substance-free fun, Wilmington is pleased to offer a Recreational Therapy Program that allows patients to participate in activities and hobbies that help men and women hold true to their treatment goals.
+In order to expose our patients to substance-free fun, our treatment center is pleased to offer a Recreational Therapy Program that allows patients to participate in activities and hobbies that help men and women hold true to their treatment goals.

 - Big Book Study